Last Updated: June 13th, 2019 at 5:17 pm

 How Ryan met Ryan

 For O’Flanagan, working with Kalil on this commercial was pure joy.
 He grew up a Panthers fan in the Boston area because his New York Jets-fan dad didn’t want him to shoulder the heartache of supporting his team, and the Patriots weren’t in the picture because of dad’s rooting interests.
-In need of a hat as a 7-year-old, O’Flanagan’s dad took him to a Reebok store with all kinds of NFL hats and told him to pick out one.
+In need of a hat as a 7-year-old, O’Flanagan’s dad took him to a Reebok store with all kinds of pro football team hats and told him to pick out one.
 A Panthers fan was born.
 Little did O’Flanagan know that a decision he made as a youngster would turn into doing a commercial with his favorite team and with some of its best players.

 How did this all happen?
 Just after Super Bowl 50, when the Panthers lost to Peyton Manning and the Denver Broncos, O’Flanagan’s agent set up a meeting with Kalil’s production company, knowing how big of a fan O’Flanagan was of the Panthers.
 O’Flanagan even wore his Panthers watch to the meeting, not even knowing if Kalil would be there.
 Fortunately, he was.